top of page

 About

 The Broken Tusk is the website of Daniel McKenzie who writes in the context of traditional Advaita Vedanta—an ancient and venerable wisdom tradition that is a proven means for understanding the nature of experience.
-Dan's writing includes essays, short stories and books on various topics related to Vedanta and how it relates to modern life.
-His influences include James Swartz, Swami Dayananda and Swami Paramarthananda, among others.
-Dan lives in California with his family.
+Dan's writing includes essays, short stories and books on various topics related to Vedanta.
+His latest book is a collection of short stories that combines a contemporary writing style with glimpses of the truth.

 The name "The Broken Tusk" comes from Indian mythology and the story of Ganesh.
 There are a few myths about how Ganesh broke his tusk, but the one that is most often told is that Ganesh broke off his own tusk while taking dictation from Veda Vyasa (the great compiler of the Vedas and author of the epic, the Mahabharata which contains the Bhagavad Gita).
 The agreement made was that Vyasa would recite the Vedas (or the Mahabharata, depending on which version of the story) from beginning to end and that Ganesh would follow along without pausing.
 As it so happened, the pen that Ganesh was using to write down the scriptural verses began to wear away and become dull.
-Honoring his agreement, Ganesh found no other alternative than to break one of his tusks and continue the writing without missing a word.
-Now, as with all mythology, Ganesh carries a lot of symbolism.
-But in regard to his broken tusk, it represents the Self being non-dual.
-Ganesh breaking one of his tusks upon hearing the Vedas (scripture) shows that the words of the Vedas shatter one's dualistic perception regarding the nature of existence.
-Thus, "The Broken Tusk" is dedicated to the "word mirror" and tradition that allows us to see our true nature.
+Honoring his agreement, Ganesh found no other alternative than to break off one of his sharpened tusks, dip the point in ink, and continue the writing without missing a beat.

 A little about Vedanta...

 Vedanta's teaching is timeless and is just as applicable today as it has been for thousands of years.
-While the teachings by themselves can appear obtuse, with proper guidance, discipline and a desire to know, one can obtain the freedom they seek
+While the teachings themselves can appear obtuse, with proper guidance, discipline and a desire to know, one can obtain the freedom they seek

 Contact: